ARDUINO MEGA FOR BEGINNERS:

 Arduino Integrated Development Environment (IDE):

-In the post on the Arduino UNO we learned that the Arduino UNO can easily be programmed using the Arduino IDE.
-The Arduino MEGA can also be programmed in the similar way; that is the programming of the Arduino MEGA is not different from that of the Arduino UNO however it should be kept in mind that Arduino MEGA has different number of pins and different pin configuration.
+In the post on the Arduino DUE we learned that the Arduino DUE can easily be programmed using the Arduino IDE.
+The Arduino MEGA can also be programmed in the similar way; that is the programming of the Arduino MEGA is not different from that of the Arduino DUEhowever it should be kept in mind that Arduino MEGA has different number of pins and different pin configuration.
 The care should be taken while configuring the Arduino MEGA pins.
 As most of you might have known that in order to program a microcontroller one need to write the code in the editor, and then compile that code in the compiler after which you get the HEX file of that code and later upload that HEX file in the microcontroller IC using another program.
 In case of Arduino all these steps are performed in single software which is called the Arduino IDE.
 By integrated Development Environment it means that all the steps that editor, compiler, burner are integrated in the same software.
 In short Arduino MEGA is quite easy to program it is just a matter of few clicks.
 I will go through in detail about how to write a code and upload it in Arduino MEGA later in the post.

 Arduino MEGA Features: